Ultraicee/K-TPS-StyleGAN/README.md

 ## Preparing datasets

 Datasets for training StyleGAN part is followed by the requirements of StyleGAN official.
 You can unzip `MNdatasets.rar` and put `.tfrecords` files under `MNdatasets` folder.
-Other dataset for our model training has been upload to `datasets` folder.
-You can replace with your own datasets there.
+You can download the datasets we used in paper [here](http://hamlyn.doc.ic.ac.uk/vision/).

 ## Training
 - Step 1